UCollege - International Affairs

 Breathtaking changes in political, economic and social relations have taken place over the past several centuries.
 Living and working in a rapidly changing global environment presents great opportunities to advance the human condition, promote growth and development, create political liberties, recast bargains between governments and their societies, transform social welfare, and advance the boundaries of knowledge and scientific exploration.

-The Masters of Arts in International Affairs offers an interdisciplinary approach to understanding global issues.
+The Master of Arts in International Affairs offers an interdisciplinary approach to understanding global issues.
 The program draws on teaching and expertise from Washington University faculty and experienced practitioners in the St. Louis region, and it provides knowledge and skills for understanding and working with some of the most difficult international and cross-cultural problems faced by states, societies and communities.
 Students have the opportunity to tailor their studies to explore topics such as global politics, global economics, development, international security and conflict, international business, human rights, the role of gender, the environment and sustainability, and issues of regional importance.